Schenectady Community Cultural Documentation Program

 The students documented community historians, traditional craftspeople, and cultural practices over the six-week program.
 During the six-week period, the teens collected oral histories and documented some of the arts connected to individuals’ use of the Schoharie Creek in Montgomery County.
 In hands-on activities, the teens learned about fly fishing and fly tying, interviewed members of the local chapter of Trout Unlimited, and documented the work of fly rod maker, Douglas Moody.

-This collaborative program will continue throughout the 2012–2013 school year with support from the William Gundry Broughton Charitable Foundation and the New York State Council on the Arts.
+This collaborative program will continue throughout the 2012–2013 school year with support from the William Gundry Broughton Charitable Foundation and the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
 Please contact the New York Folklore Society for further information about our ongoing Community Cultural Documentation Program.

 Here are a few pictures from the program:

 Braided rug artist, Belle Thompson, working with documentation